elgw/deconwolf/README.md

 `deconwolf` is a program written in C for deconvolution of fluorescent wide-field images.
 It is reasonably fast and memory efficient.
 Optional tiling enables it to be run on machines with low memory.
 The most critical parts are parallelised to make use of high-core-count machines.

 ## Todo
- - [ ] Automatic cropping of the PSF if it is too large.
  - [ ] Protect better against misuse.
  - [ ] Documentation, examples and test data.
  - [ ] Utilities for processing of multiple images and handling of PSFs.